prakhar-pal/streamer/README.md

 # node-video-streamer
-Stream videos from your laptop to other devices
+Stream stuff from your laptop to other devices